jamescarterbell/bevy_tiles/crates/bevy_tiles/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/OxidizedGames/bevy_tiles/blob/main/LICENSE)
 [![Crates.io](https://img.shields.io/crates/d/bevy_tiles)](https://crates.io/crates/bevy_tiles)

-A general purpose grided entity library meant to support tilemap libraries, or other libraries that require accessing entities in a grid based manner.
+A general purpose grided library meant for adding chunked, gridded storages to bevy.
+Since bevy does not expose a custom storage API, instead of being an actual entity storage, each chunk of a given map is treated as an entity, with the components for tiles on said maps stored inside of vectors on the entity.
+For most cases, this works well as a tilemap storage solution, but if treating individual tiles as entities is desired, you can instead utilize [bevy_tiles_ecs](https://crates.io/crates/bevy_tiles_ecs) to handle the entity <-> mapping.
 The goal is to keep the API surface as simple and intuitive as possible, and to avoid deferred operations/states where possible to make the structures more intuitive work with (ex: an update in one system should be seen by the following system, not the following frame when a system has run.).

 # Features